The Real Face of Narcissister: A Conversation with the Woman Behind the Mask

 VICE: How did you come up with the name Narcissister?

 Narcissister: I had a short list.
 At the top were Narcissister and Moxy.
 I’m glad I picked Narcissister!
 I was flipping through the dictionary, looking for words I could combine.
-I realized that by adding an “er” to narcissist I could extend the definition and evoke sisterhood, especially among women of color.
+I realised that by adding an “er” to narcissist I could extend the definition and evoke sisterhood, especially among women of colour.
 It refers to that fact I’m a “sister.”

 It’s very catchy.